txmitparien/embsys100/assignment02/Observe and answer.md

 Week2 Assignment

 1.)	a.)
-The value of the “counter” from the “Locals” window is **0x20000000 (536870912)**.
+The value of the “counter” from the “Locals” window is **0x80000000 (-2147483648)**.

 	 b.)
-The value of the “counter” in the “Register” window is 0x20000000 (536870912).
+The value of the “counter” in the “Register” window is 0x80000000 (-2147483648).

 	 c.)
-There isn’t any set flags for this operation.
-The reason why there isn’t any set flags is because there isn’t any Negative Condition (Z), Carry Condition (C), Overflow Condition (V), Overflow or Saturation Condition (Q), or Greater than or Equal Condition (GE) in this operation.
+Negative (N) flag and Overflow (V) flag are set in the APSR.
+These flags were set because when we incremented the "counter" variable which is a signed integer with a value of 0x7FFFFFFF(2147483647), we turned this variable into a negative number and in doing so, we have flag the Overflow condition as well since.

 2.)	a.)
 The value of “counter” in the *“Locals”* window changed to **0x00000000 (0)**.

 	  b.)
 The APSR set Zero Condition (Z) flag and Carry Condition (C) flag.

 3.)	a.)
-The value of “counter” in the **“Locals”** window changed to **0x20000000 (536870912)**.
+The value of “counter” in the **“Locals”** window changed to **0x80000000 (2147483648)**.

 	b.)
-There isn’t any set flags for this operation.
+Negative (N) flag and Overflow (V) flag are set in the APSR.
+Even through, the value is unsigned and the variable "counter" incremented into positive number but I think the APSR still treats it as the signed number still and it only tracks the bit condition of some of the bits.

 4.)	a.)
 The value of “counter” in the **“Locals”** window changed to **0x00000000 (0)**.